-Additionally, Y5 also take part annually in the 'Sing Together' programme and a topic based around a scheme by the Liverpool Philharmonic Orchestra.
+Additionally, Y5 also take part annually in the "Let's Go Sing" programme and a topic based around a scheme by the Liverpool Philharmonic Orchestra.

-Each child from Y1 to Y6 takes part in a musical end of term production once each year.
+Each child from Reception to Y6 takes part in a musical end of term production once each year.